JefficialBusiness/JefficialBusiness/README.md

 On occassion, I will utilize Linux, particularly Manjaro and Ubuntu (and Arch on even rarer occasions when I am able to accomplish a successful installation) on older machines in my possession.
 As a result, I have intermediate knowledge with navigating various Linux operating systems and desktop environments, such as KDE, XCFE, Plasma, and GNOME.

+# Experience

+On an on/off basis through the 2010s, I experimented with several projects in RobloxStudio, which often entailed the Lua language.
+Such activites typically involved modification of and various explorative measures using code already written for projects available for public use.
+My skills with Lua are elementary.

+Through late 2018 and early 2019, I was heavily involved in my high school's Robotics Club, where my position was that of the Lead Coder.
+Under tense time constraints, often in the midst of actual tournaments, I would write and modify code written in the language RobotC in the interest of permitting our desgined robot to perform the tasks required.
+This typically yielded successful outcomes.

+In 2020, I received a score of 4 on my AP Computer Science Principles project/portfolio.

 <!---
 wjeff1648/wjeff1648 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.